shalinikumari37090-source/ml-models/README.md

-# ml-models
+# 🤖 Machine Learning Models Collection

-this repository contains some finely curated machine learning models which very well performs on a given dataset.
+This repository showcases a curated set of machine learning models built using Python, pandas, and scikit-learn.
+Each model is designed to solve real-world problems with clean workflows, reproducible code, and insightful evaluation metric that performs very well on a given dataset.
 The dataset used here is again cleaned and preprocessed by me and have good space for data visualization if needed.
 # 🤖 Machine Learning Models Collection

-This repository showcases a curated set of machine learning models built using Python, pandas, and scikit-learn.
-Each model is designed to solve real-world problems with clean workflows, reproducible code, and insightful evaluation metrics.

 ## 📂 What's Inside
 - Supervised learning models: Linear Regression, Decision Trees, Random Forests